Eddie Chambers

-Edward Chambers (born March 29, 1982) is an American former professional boxer.
+Edward Chambers (born March 29, 1982) is an American former professional boxer who competed between 2000 and 2023.
 He challenged once for a unified world heavyweight title in 2010.
 He was ranked as the fourth best heavyweight in the world by The Ring at the conclusion of 2009.
 A defensively-oriented fighter, Chambers has been widely credited for his counterpunching skills and particularly praised for his hand speed and footwork.
 He has also been one of the first heavyweights with ability to switch between fighting orthodox and southpaw.

 Amateur career

 As an amateur, Chambers was trained by his father Eddie Chambers, Sr. In total, Chambers won over 80 bouts, winning the 1999 amateur Pennsylvania state heavyweight title.